Hungary–Slovakia relations: János Esterházy controversy

 Hungarian official representatives and Hungarian minority politicians repeatedly organize celebrations of a controversial historical figure János Esterházy where they present him as a Hungarian martyr, model for cohabitation with other nations, humanist, democrat and fighter for modern European values.
-In Slovakia, Esterházy is known mainly for his activities against mid-war Czechoslovakia coordinated with Nazis and for his ambiguous role in the holocaust.
-In an August 23, 2011 statement President of Slovakia Ivan Gašparovič opposed erecting a sculpture in János Esterházy's memory in Kosice, saying that the one-time deputy had been a follower of Adolf Hitler and fascism.
+In Slovakia, Esterházy is known mainly for his activities against mid-war Czechoslovakia coordinated with Nazis and for his ambiguous role in the Holocaust.
+In an August 23, 2011 statement, President of Slovakia Ivan Gašparovič opposed erecting a sculpture in János Esterházy's memory in Kosice, saying that the one-time deputy had been a follower of Adolf Hitler and fascism.
 He also opposed Ferdinand Ďurčanský's sculpture in that case.
 The president said the Hungarian ethnic politician and "martyr" was a supporter of Nazism.

 Hungary's Foreign Ministry the next day rejected Slovak President Ivan Gasparovic's statement and said that the ideology reflected in the statement did not contribute to the development of bilateral relations.
 The ministry "notes with regret and incomprehension" that issues surrounding the martyred count are in the focus of daily Slovak politics, the ministry said.
 The achievements of Esterházy are recognised in many countries including Israel, the statement noted.
 Marek Trubac, the Slovak president's spokesman, told MTI that Esterházy is considered a war criminal in Slovakia, "for supporting fascist ideology".
 Though Esterházy did vote against the anti-Jewish bills, he also welcomed (former Hungarian regent) Miklós Horthy's "fascist troops" that occupied Kosice, the spokesman added.

 Hungarian Deputy Prime Minister Zsolt Semjén said he was appalled by Gasparovic's statement.
 He said that Esterházy "heroically exercised the virtues" and was all along committed to the teachings of the Catholic Church, so it is not by chance that his beatification is under way.

 Hungarian President Pál Schmitt said "it is unacceptable that János Esterházy, this true democrat and humanist, still qualifies as a war criminal in Slovakia".

+European Union and NATO

+Both countries joined the EU on 1 May 2004.
+Hungary joined NATO on 12 March 1999, and Slovakia on 29 March 2004.